Fact Checking the Debate in Iowa

-Fact Check 1 - We’ll lose 1.6 million jobs over five years under the affordable healthcare act.
+Fact or Fiction Number 1 - We'll lose 1.6 million jobs over five years under the affordable healthcare act.

 ABC News' Amy Bingham reports:

 GOP presidential candidate Michele Bachmann came out swinging at the ABC News Iowa debate Saturday night, but rather than taking a jab at her comrades on stage, the Minnesota congresswoman directed her ire at President Obama.

 In her first answer of the evening Bachmann blasted the president's health care legislation, saying the Affordable Care Act would kill 1.6 million jobs.

 "We can cut government bureaucracy, which is Obamacare," Bachmann said.
 "N.F.I.B. tells us, that's the small business agency, that we will lose 1.6 million jobs over five years if we keep Obamacare.
 I want to - I am committed to repealing Obamacare."

 The National Federation of Independent Business report Bachmann cites shows 1.6 million jobs will be cut because of the law's tax increases and employer mandate.
 The report shows that more than 1 million of those lost jobs will be from small businesses.